adelenelai/myblog/_posts/2022-04-02-translationIFaustAKS.md

 *IF:* I noticed, especially with my CDs quite frequently, with the Schumann recording that with this approach to recording...there I also had the feeling during the tour that not everyone was convinced/compelled by this way of playing..."Schumann with no vibrato", how would that work?

-*AKS:* And the tempi...
+*AKS:* And the *tempi*...

-*IF:* And the tempi...which are generally with Schumann not immediately easily recognised.
+*IF:* And the *tempi*...which are generally with Schumann not immediately easily recognised.
 But with the CDs, I always noticed, or very often, that the people only start to *listen* after hearing it for the third time...to get into it...

 *AKS:* Yes they need the time that we needed too...

 *IF:* Yes!
 And naturally it would be so cool if during the tour we could tell the audience to stay the same every three or five concerts so that they too can notice and experience what we experience with this way of playing.
-But I think it needs time, and perhaps there are other performers and ways of playing, to give then a chance...we don't want to somehow fabricate authenticity here.
+But I think it needs time, and perhaps there are other performers and ways of playing, to give them a chance...we don't want to somehow fabricate authenticity here.
 That is an undoable thing anyway, but I find it so unbelievably important and fun to *try* to get closer to the composer and the time they were in, which I think is the intention/idea of this orchestra.

 *AKS:* Yes, yes...